playpauseandstop/rororo/docs/settings.rst

 Setup shortcut
 --------------

-There is a :func:`rororo.settings.setup_settings` shortcut, which apply given Settings data structure and put given instance into :class:`aiohttp.web.Application` dict as ``"settings"`` key.
+There is a :func:`rororo.settings.setup_settings_from_environ` &
+:func:`rororo.settings.setup_settings` shortcuts, which apply given Settings data structure and put given instance into :class:`aiohttp.web.Application` dict as ``"settings"`` key.

 In other words given function is a literally shortcut to,